UBC-MDS/DSCI522_sreya_fwu/doc/report.md

 *Figure 4.
 Decision Tree* ![image](../img/Crime_tree.png)

-We performed 10-fold cross validation to calculate the accuracy of our model.
+We performed 10-fold cross validation on data testing set to calculate the accuracy of our model.
 The table below shows the 10 cross validation scores:

 *Table 4.
 Cross Validation Scores*